Frank Burns (Pennsylvania politician): Biography

 Before being elected as a state representative, Burns served as a township supervisor for East Taylor Township and as a Cambria County representative to the Pennsylvania Democratic State Committee.

 Burns currently sits on the Consumer Affairs, Professional Licensure, Tourism & Recreational Development, and Veterans Affairs & Emergency Preparedness committees.

+Burns is considered a conservative Democrat, opposing abortion rights, LGBTQ protections, and reducing access to firearms, but also supporting economic populism and labor rights.
+Despite being narrowly reelected in 2024, the county his district is in went to Donald Trump by 40 percentage points in the concurrent 2024 United States presidential election.